Bearded dragons are becoming more and more popular as pets for reptile lovers around the world.

 When it comes to layout, length is much more important than width.
-As a result, a 80 gallon long is much better than a 90 gallon tall!
+As a result, long tank is better than a tall tank!

 The substrate is the layer of material that will be laid on the floor of your terrarium under everything else in the tank.

 Though there are several options out there, most experts agree that the safest materials are the substrates like slate tile or simply some newspaper.
 Reptile carpets are also widely used, but some claim that they pose a danger as bearded dragon nail can get stuck and rip off.

 You can find reptile carpets or cage liners in pet stores or online that are made to simulate the grassy terrain a bearded dragon may have encountered in the wild.

-If you choose to select a cage liner, be sure to use one with a tight weave to avoid snagging your lizard’s claws, as there have been incidents of dragons ripping their claws off trying to escape.
+If you do choose to select a cage liner, be sure to use one with a tight weave to avoid snagging your lizard’s claws, as there have been incidents of dragons ripping their claws off trying to escape.